belle2/basf2/framework/doc/development/tuppr.rst

 Update procedure
 ----------------

-Once you have prepared all the payloads, and the pull request if one is required, you need to notify the globaltag manager that you need a change to payloads on main using the :ref:`b2conditionsdb-request <b2conditionsdb-request>` tool by calling
+Once you have prepared all the payloads, and the merge request if one is required, you need to notify the globaltag manager that you need a change to payloads on main using the :ref:`b2conditionsdb-request <b2conditionsdb-request>` tool by calling